 Some of the indications for a colonoscopy includes:

 - Bleeding from the rectum

-- Blood in a stool sample
+- Blood or mucous in the stool

-- Unexplained abdominal pain
+- Unexplained abdominal pain and weight loss

 - Altered bowel habits (excessive or unexplained bowel movements or recent constipation)

 Most colonoscopies take approximately 15-30 minutes.
 Bowel preparation starting two days before the procedure with light meals and specially prescribed laxative is imperative to obtain clear views.
 After being given sedation the camera is gently manoeuvred to the point where the large and small intestines meet and slowly withdrawn by the surgeon, allowing the surgeon to view the colon lining on the monitor.
 This is a very safe procedure with less than 1% chance of major complications such as perforation or bleeding.